 While it's possible substances like these might help stabilize blood sugar, I think curbing appetite is more complex than this.
 It's possible -and probable -hunger suppressing supplements may contain multiple ingredients in an attempt to work in several ways.
 In other words, they won't just work by helping regulate blood sugar.

 Because of side effects, people with blood sugar problems – like diabetics – should be cautions of ingredients touted to reduce blood sugar.
 Blood sugar which is too low may require medical attention.

 Sometimes, a doctor might prescribe an appetite suppressant called phentermine (fen-ter-mean).
-One of the things phentermine – a drug similar to amphetamines – does, is stimulate the satiety center in the brain, making use lose the urge to eat.
-As a stimulant, they also wake us up, making it more likely do do more physical activity.
+One of the things phentermine – a drug similar to amphetamines – does, stimulates the satiety center in the brain, making use lose the urge to eat.
+As a stimulant, they also wake us up, making it more likely do more physical activity.

 I think these effects are at the heart of stimulant-based appetite suppressants.
 The idea is to replicate the effects of the drug.